alisi1989/RFMIX2-Pipeline-to-plot/README.md

 Author: Alessandro Lisi and Michael C. Campbell (Computational Genomics Lab @ USC, Department of Biological Sciences, Human and Evolutionary Biology section)

 In this README file, we present a method for plotting the output of RFMix version 2 (RFMix2).
-This pipeline will guide you through the process of using RFMix2 to analyze phased VCF files, convert the results to BED format, and visualize the local ancestry using Tagore.
+This pipeline will guide you through the process of using RFMix2 to analyze phased VCF files, convert the results to BED format, and visualize the local ancestry using LAP.

 1. Prepare Input Dataset